1.866.724.4327 Free & Confidential Services for Employees, Physicians, Professional Staff & IHP Students

 The Mass General Brigham EAP is here to help you navigate this process and to assist those who want to support someone else in this process.

-“For a lot of people, learning that someone they know and care about is LGBT can open a range of emotions, from confused to concerned, awkward to honored.
-It may be hard to know how to react, leaving you with questions about what to say, how to talk about being LGBT and wanting to know what you can do to be supportive.
-An ‘ally’ is a term used to describe someone who is supportive of LGBT people.
-It encompasses non-LGBT allies as well as those within the LGBT community who support each other.”
-Human Rights Campaign
+“For a lot of people, learning that someone they know and care about is LGBT[Q] can open a range of emotions, from confused to concerned, awkward to honored.
+It may be hard to know how to react, leaving you with questions about what to say, how to talk about being LGBT[Q] and wanting to know what you can do to be supportive.
+An ‘ally’ is a term used to describe someone who is supportive of LGBT[Q] people.
+It encompasses non-LGBT[Q] allies as well as those within the LGBT[Q] community who support each other.” – Human Rights Campaign

-The guides below can help to answer questions and suggest ways to support LGBTQ friends, family members, coworkers and others.
-If you would like assistance in finding the right resource for you or others, give us a call.
-One of our EAP consultants would be glad to discuss your request.
+The resources below can help to answer questions and suggest ways to support LGBTQ friends, family members, co-workers and others.
+For further assistance, contact the EAP at 866-724-4327.

 = Protected Content that Requires MGB Intranet Access or Special Log-in Credentials